Appearance

 "Mormonism, as it is called, must stand or fall on the story of Joseph Smith.
 He was either a Prophet of God, divinely called, properly appointed and commissioned or he was one of the biggest frauds this world has ever seen.
 There is no middle ground.
 If Joseph was a deceiver, who willfully attempted to mislead people, then he should be exposed, his claims should be refuted, and his doctrines shown to be false…"[2]

 The dichotomy is still worth taking seriously.
 The Book of Mormon is either an ancient document mediated through a young farm boy with no plausible naturalistic origin, or Joseph's prophetic credibility goes with it.
 Stephen Smoot's Et Incarnatus Est (2018) accepts the dichotomy on its own terms and argues that the "Inspired Fiction" middle position is unavailable.[4]
-Same dichotomy, opposite verdict.
-That is the engagement Runnells does not have.
+Same dichotomy, opposite verdict, and it is the engagement Runnells declines to have.

 The "alien and foreign" frame

 The Conclusion's emotional center of gravity is the charge that apologetic Mormonism is "alien and foreign to the Chapel Mormonism" Runnells grew up in.[5]
 The lived experience this gestures at is real.
 Many members did grow up without hearing about seer stones, multiple First Vision accounts, Joseph Smith's polyandry, or the fuller history of the priesthood ban.
-The pain of late discovery is real, and Uchtdorf said so from the General Conference pulpit in 2013: "In nearly 200 years of Church history—along with an uninterrupted line of inspired, honorable, and divine events—there have been some things said and done that could cause people to question."[6]
+Late discovery genuinely hurts, and Uchtdorf said so from the General Conference pulpit in 2013: "In nearly 200 years of Church history, along with an uninterrupted line of inspired, honorable, and divine events, there have been some things said and done that could cause people to question."[6]
 The descriptive claim is conceded by the apostolic voice itself.

-But the inference Runnells draws does not follow.
-The Church that publishes the Saints volumes, hosts the Joseph Smith Papers, and has produced a series of Gospel Topics Essays on plural marriage, the seer stone, the priesthood ban, Book of Abraham translation, and First Vision accounts — that Church is the institutional Church.[7][8]
-Bushman's Rough Stone Rolling, Givens's By the Hand of Mormon, Hardy's Understanding the Book of Mormon, Harper's First Vision — these are not the apologetic margin.[9][10][11]
+The inference Runnells draws from it does not follow.
+The Church that publishes the Saints volumes, hosts the Joseph Smith Papers, and has produced a series of Gospel Topics Essays on plural marriage, the seer stone, the priesthood ban, Book of Abraham translation, and First Vision accounts, is the institutional Church.[7][8]
+Bushman's Rough Stone Rolling, Givens's By the Hand of Mormon, Hardy's Understanding the Book of Mormon, Harper's First Vision are not the apologetic margin.[9][10][11]
 They are exactly what the institution has been pointing members toward for two decades.
 The "Chapel Mormonism vs. Internet Mormonism" dichotomy treats correlation-era curriculum as the real Mormonism and any institutional update as evidence of dishonesty.
 The trajectory of the last twenty years runs the opposite direction.

 The Gish Gallop on page 128